MathieuFortune/mathieufortune.github.io/company.md

 <h3 class="center"><em>"Sharing, Intellectual honesty, Transparency, Well being, Pragamatism and Trust"</em></h3>

-I’ve been driven by these values by working for 5+ years as front-end developer, user interface designer and user experience designer both in agency and successful e-commerce start-up.
+I’ve been driven by these values by working for 7+ years as user experience designer and front-end developer both in agency and successful e-commerce start-up.

 Today, I wish to share my experiences and knowledge to you as an <br/>__independant consultant.__